Computation with Large Advice: Towards Further Studies of Large Advice

 The sorting problem is an example for the framework of algorithms with large advice.
 We are interested in algorithms for computationally hard problems such as {\sf NP}-hard problems, e.g., the SAT problem.

-{\bf Some remarks.} In one of situations which we suppose, advice (i.e., precomputed data) is stored in some places of the internet as public data.
+{\bf Remark 1.} In one of situations which we suppose, advice (i.e., precomputed data) is stored in some places of the internet as public data.
 The current developed internet offers good environment for algorithms with large advice.

-In this paper, we described a minimal framework for algorithms with large advice.
+{\bf Remark 2.} In this paper, we described a preliminary and minimal framework for algorithms with large advice.
 For actual execution, we need an efficient algorithm to compute advice (i.e., precomputed data), although the algorithm runs once and the obtained advice can be stored.